semgrep/semgrep-docs/docs/semgrep-app/findings.md

 ### Grouping by rule

 Semgrep Cloud Platform by default groups findings by a specific rule on the Findings page.
-Procedure documented in this section helps you to enable group by rule when it was disabled.

 ![Screenshot of the Findings page with findings grouped by rule](/img/app-findings.png)<br />
 *Figure 3.* Screenshot of the Findings page with findings grouped by rule.